Slayer366/bstone/README.md

   Extracts text resources into existing directory `dir`.
   Supported file format: TXT

-* `--extract_levels dir`
-  Extracts level resources into existing directory `dir`.
-  Supported file format: FLR (MapEdit)

 * `--extract_all dir`
   Extracts all resources (walls, sprites, etc.) into existing directory `dir`.

-12 - Cheat key
+11 - Cheat key
 ==============

 <kbd>J</kbd> <kbd>A</kbd> <kbd>M</kbd> <kbd>Enter</kbd>
 Press specified keys sequentially.
 Shows message "NOW you're jammin'!!", and gives to you all keys, all weapons and restores health to 100% but zeroes score points.
 Not available in shareware version.

-13 - Debug keys
+12 - Debug keys
 ===============

 Add option `--cheats` to enable these keys.